Berg0162/Simcline-V2/README.md

 |Zwift|ANT+ FE-C and Bluetooth Smart FTMS on Zwift Hub smart trainer.|

 # Who is in control?<br>
-+ When a training app (like Zwift) has connected to your trainer using the FTMS protocol: is it possible to connect multiple devices via FTMS?
++ When a training app (like Zwift on your laptop) has connected to your trainer using the FTMS protocol: is it possible to connect multiple devices via FTMS?
 As FTMS enables control of a physical device there can only be one <b>“controller”</b> to avoid safety issues.
 This means that you will not be able to connect multiple devices directly to the indoor bike trainer or treadmill using FTMS.
 If the trainer does not appear in an app’s (e.g. Zwift's) device list (on the Zwift pairing screen) it generally means the trainer is (still) connected to another controlling app or device.
-It is virtually impossible to connect the trainer to Zwift using FTMS, have a nice indoor ride and at the same time to connect for example the Simcline to the trainer or Zwift for simulating road incline.....
-A working solution is a Bluetooth Man-In-The-Middle (MITM)!
+It is virtually impossible to connect the trainer to Zwift using FTMS, have a nice indoor ride and at the same time to connect for example the Simcline to the trainer or Zwift for simulating road incline...
+This means that other active cycling App's (installed on your telephone and/or tablet) are in competition with your Zwift App on the latop to connect with the trainer!
+Be carefull with devices with active cycling Apps near your setup during the connection phase!

-+ Notice that a fully working Simcline (acting as a MITM), is up for grabs.
-Many trainers of very different brands have been tested successfuly by now, and you are invited to test the Simcline library with your Bluetooth Smart FTMS Trainer.
-# What about ANT+ (FE-C) and FTMS at the same time<br>
+# What about ANT+ (FE-C) and FTMS at the same time?<br>
 + When a training app (like Zwift) has connected to your trainer using the ANT+ protocol: is it possible to connect other devices via FTMS?<br>
 Since this ANT+ connection enables control of the physical device (trainer) there can NOT be connected another <b>“controller”</b> at the same time over FTMS to avoid safety issues.
 Only one (1) controlling app is allowed to connect and drive the Trainer at any time.
 You know, 2 captains on one ship is a recipe for disaster!
-If this case, unfortunately and undesirebly, happens with your equipment setup the controlling Client-side code will not connect or disconnect with an error message!
+If this case, unfortunately and undesirebly, happens with your equipment setup, the controlling Client-side code will not connect or disconnect with an error message!
 So keep these worlds separated!
 If you intend to use devices with BLE and FTMS: mechanically disconnect the ANT+ dongle to avoid your controller App (like Zwift) to (auto)connect over ANT+.

 # Man-In-The-Middle (MITM) software pattern<br>
 <img src= "./images/FTMS_MITM.jpg" align="left" width="1000" height="500" alt="Man in the Middle"><br>
 <b>Man-In-The-Middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.